 Credit risk is the risk of loss resulting from a counterparty being unable to meet its contractual obligations to the Company in respect of loans or other financial transactions.
-The financial assets of the Company comprise primarily amounts placed on deposit with Governor and Company of the Bank of Ireland.
+The financial assets of the Company comprise primarily amounts placed on deposit with the Governor and Company of the Bank of Ireland.
 There are also other amounts due from B&W plc's immediate Parent Bank of Ireland UK Holdings.
 There is no significant credit risk exposure outside the BoI Group.
 The Directors monitor the ability of the BoI Group to meet its obligations.
 Credit exposure arising from loans and advances to banks relate to amounts placed with BoI Group.
 Credit ratings are set out as follows:

-Rating Agency 31 December 2019 Bank of Ireland Governor and

-Group Plc Company of the Bank
+Rating Agency 31 December 2020 Bank of Ireland Group Plc Governor and Company of the Bank of Ireland

-of Ireland

 Moody's Baa2 A2

-Standard and Poor's BBB- A-
+S&P Global Ratings BBB- A-